$18 in advance

-Joe and Karen Holbert began performing together in the mid-1980s as multi- instrumentalists and singer-songwriters.
-They have their own recording Appalachian Saga, and can he heard on recordings of several others.
-Joe and Karen performed at the Asheville Mountain Dance and Folk Festival for 21 consecutive years, winning awards for their performances.
+Joe and Karen Holbert began performing together in the early-1980’s as multi-instrumentalists and singer-songwriters.
+They have their own recording, Appalachian Saga, and can be heard on recordings of several other musicians.

 Their performances feature the duo’s trademark reboots of old favorites like “The Mountains of Mourne” and “Danny Boy” along with lesser-known traditional songs, Belfast Boy originals, and lively dance tunes.